 Yep, my business name came together in less than five minutes when I was 21 years old.
 Likely inspired by domestic beer, cheese curds and watching college basketball at our local regular hangout bar.
 And purely sparked by the simplicity that I was born on Friday the 13th, and thirteen had always been my lucky number (BUT THAT’S NOT THE END OF THE STORY.)

 And the side-hustle was fun!
 In those days, I would crank out projects here and there in the hours after my full-time job.
 I did work I was proud of.
 I got to work with clients one-on-one.
 I even bought a domain name and had a portfolio website.
-I remember hardly charging a cent for my work, but it was my creative outlet— something for myself.
+I remember hardly charging a cent for my work (to my fellow creatives: do NOT do this), but it was my creative outlet— something for myself.
 And that was enough.

 Fast forward to five years ago.
 I had climbed the corporate ladder so-to-speak— in those ten years, I had moved from entry designer at that little creative shop onto an art director position at a Des Moines ad agency.
 Then onto a new job as a creative director responsible for a team of creatives.
 I was now part of management, where many people aspire to be, and what I thought I always wanted too.
 But I wasn’t happy.
 Office drama, long hours and overcommitting had made me a stressed-out mess.
 I was a new mom to a one-year-old and was struggling to find balance in my worklife and family life.
 My husband comforted me as I cried myself to sleep at night.
 I knew this was no way for me to continue living, and no way for me to be a good wife and mom.
 Something needed to change.